 “What do you think?”
 I snapped, folding my arms and sitting back upright.
 “What’s the emergency, Scott!
 I know plenty of spells!”

 “We’re gonna have a long talk later, you and I,” Scott vowed, but to his credit, he did move on from the subject.
 “I got, well, it’s, uh, it’s a long story.”

 Scott sighed, even though he didn’t need to breathe.
 It must have been a reflex leftover from his human years.
 “They’ve threatened the whole family.
 Erik, too.
 And me.”

 Erik piped up, “who’s ‘they?’”
 Bless him for paying attention, for once, and not turning into Vlad due to all the stress.
 I always forget how smart that little turd is.
 And how tall that little turd is growing.
-He’d be my height in four years.
+He’d be my height in four years, depending on hormones.

 “Vampires,” I explained, “specifically, a mafia ruled by a guy named Tony Martel.
 Am I right?”

 Scott shrugged.
 “Mostly, yeah.
 I got a . . .
 Note.”

 Thinking back on the last aparent note, I couldn’t suppress the eye roll that burst out of me.
 “What is with you and notes lately?
 Are you dating the Phantom of the Opera?
 Where is this note?
 How do they even know who you are?
 It’s not like you’re in the phone book, or talk to anyone!
 Who is sending all these notes to you?”

 Scott held it up in his hands, a tightly folded piece of half-paper made of what looked like expensive parchment.
 I tried to swipe it from him, but he held it above my head.
 “Hey!
 That’s my private business!”
 He snapped.

 “What’s in the note?”
 I demanded.
 “If I’m being threatened in it, I deserve to see it.”